icebert04/icebert04.github.io/_posts/2018-4-6-why-i-stopped-eating-rice.md

 In comes Mike.
 A neighbor of mine were we used to play Badminton & Basketball in our compound.
 Mike was able to reduce his weight drastically just by taking Coconuts as his regular diet.
 He just eats the meat of the fruit and the juice.
 He goes by just doing that regularly.

-So me and Mike talked and I asked a lot of question and what suggestion does he needs to give to me (because I'm so desperate).
+So me and Mike talked and I asked a lot of questions and what suggestion does he needs to give to me (because I'm so desperate).
 Mike's advice to me is this....
 "**Huwag kang kumain ng kanin**"!
 Or Don't eat rice!